rory81/the-monkees/README.md

 ##### General:
     1. Make github pages and test them on
         - Windows
         - Apple

-<span style="color:red">Bug:</span> _The pages worked on Apple (OS Sierra) using Cloud9 preview but when testing the Github pages on a 27 inch screen **not** all pages where displayed as intended.
+**Bug:** The pages worked on Apple (OS Sierra) using Cloud9 preview but when testing the Github pages on a 27 inch screen **not** all pages where displayed as intended.
 Not all pages filled up the entire page.
 There was an error in the consul:

-<span style="color:red">Error:</span> Failed to load resource: the server responded with a status of 404 () https://rory81.github.io/favicon.ico
+**Error:**  Failed to load resource: the server responded with a status of 404 () https://rory81.github.io/favicon.ico

 However, testing the Github pages on a iPad Air 2 (OS 12.2) **did** give the intented results of every page.